Northern Ireland Retail Movement Scheme (NIRMS): how the scheme works

 There is a requirement for the Northern Ireland consignee to confirm receipt of the goods within 48 hours to the Northern Ireland Competent Authority.

-The packing list will need to be uploaded as part of the General Certificate application, which needs to be submitted before raising the CHED.
+The packing list needs to be uploaded as part of the General Certificate application, which needs to be submitted before raising the CHED.
 The CHED must be submitted at least four hours prior to the goods arriving in Northern Ireland.
 The General Certificate (including the packing list) will also need to be uploaded by the Northern Ireland Responsible for Load during the CHED application in TRACES NT.

-• Mixed loads can include NIRMS and non-scheme consignments.
+- Mixed loads can include NIRMS and non-scheme consignments.

-• The lorry as a whole doesn't benefit from full scheme facilitations, but compliant goods move under a General Certificate.
+- The lorry as a whole doesn’t benefit from full scheme facilitations, but compliant goods move under a General Certificate.

-• Non-scheme consignments in the load must meet the EU Official Controls Regulation (OCR) inspection requirements.
+- Non-scheme consignments in the load must meet the EU Official Controls Regulation (OCR) inspection requirements.

 Yes.
 In line with other movements, to move grouped consignments under NIRMS, both the business listing the Establishment of Departure (the ‘consignor’) and the business listing the Establishment of Destination (the ‘consignee’) must be registered.